-We describe in this prospectus the businesses to be transferred to us by Alcan pursuant to the reorganization transactions described under "Our Business - Our history" and to be operated by us following the reorganization transactions as if they were our businesses for all historical periods described.
-Following the reorganization transactions, we will be an independent public company.
-Accordingly, our historical financial results as part of Alcan contained in this prospectus may not reflect our financial results in the future as an independent company or what our financial results would have been had we operated the businesses to be transferred to us by Alcan as a stand-alone company during the periods presented.
+We describe in this prospectus the businesses transferred to us by Alcan pursuant to the reorganization transactions described under "Our Business - Our history" as if they were our businesses for all historical periods described.
+As a result of the reorganization transactions, we became an independent public company.
+Accordingly, our historical financial result as part of Alcan contained in this prospectus may not reflect our financial results in the future as an independent company or what our financial results would have been had we operated the businesses transferred to us by Alcan as a stand-alone company during the periods presented.